canjs/canjs/index.md

 ### Loading Templates

-`can.view` loads templates from a url or a script tag.
+`can.view` loads templates from a URL or a script tag.
 To load from a __script__ tag, create a script tag with the template contents, an id, and a type attribute that specifies the template type (text/ejs).